 Customer Lifetime Value (CLV) is a prediction of the net profit attributed to the entire future relationship with a customer.
 CLV could be calculated both as a business value that the customer brings during the whole time of the relationship with a company or as a value over a defined period of time (a year, 5 years, or anything else that makes sense to the particular company).
 It is usually looked at as an average.
 For example, it might be easier to calculate the whole CLV for a wedding planning company (people don’t get married too often) but it makes more sense to calculate a year CLV for a soda producer.

 Check this article by Hubspot to find out more about calculating CLV.

-Understanding the customer voice is a crucial step toward building a successful customer experience management approach.
+Understanding the customer voice via customer experience analytics is a crucial step toward building a successful customer experience management approach.
 At the same time, all CX metrics need background information on the operations.
 When you can link the customer experience metric results to what happened in the transaction, you can better assess which levers to pull to influence the happiness of your customer.